What is Justice Philanthropy?

 Why Justice Philanthropy?

 We know firsthand that Justice Philanthropy is important to ensure that Racial Equity and Racial Justice work can be resourced for the long-haul.
-According to “Mismatched: Philanthropy’s Response to the Call for Racial Justice,” a report from Philanthropy Initiative for Racial Equity, only 6 percent of philanthropic dollars supported Racial Equity work and only 1 percent supported Racial Justice work in 2018, the last year for which fully complete grants data are available.
-Of those small fractions of the entirety of philanthropic dollars, only 1.3 percent of Racial Equity funding and 9.1 percent of Racial Justice funding supported grassroots organizing.
+According to “Derailed: Rising Attacks and Retreating Resources for Racial Justice,” a report from Philanthropy Initiative for Racial Equity, only 6.8 percent of philanthropic dollars supported communities of color and only 1 percent supported Racial Justice work in 2023.
+The report authors observed that “Institutional philanthropy’s support for the entire racial justice movement barely equals the annual budget of a single midsized university.”

 How does Forward Through Ferguson’s work align with Justice Philanthropy?